-If a staff member requests a religious accommodation, the staff member is required to advise their immediate supervisor, in writing at the beginning of the school year.
+If a staff member requests a religious accommodation, the staff member is required to advise their immediate supervisor, in writing at the beginning of the school year, to the extent possible.
+If September notice is not feasible, the staff member should make the request as early as possible.

-Staff requesting a leave of absence due to religious observances, shall advise their immediate supervisor at the beginning of the school year.
-The leave will be granted in accordance with the appropriate collective agreement/terms and conditions/employment contract.
+The absence of employees due to religious observances should be granted as determined by this policy and the appropriate collective agreement/terms and conditions/employment contract.